rs6g10/calendar/README.md

 After this you will can open [localhost:3000](http://localhost:3000) to open the application.

 ## Tooling
 This application has been created using [create-react-app](https://github.com/facebookincubator/create-react-app).
-It doesn't uses babel or webpack.
-It would have been nice to SCSS for styles but for the sake of simplicity, it has been written in pure CSS.
+It would have been nice to use SCSS for styles but for the sake of simplicity, it has been written in pure CSS.